MPh-py/MPh/docs/installation.md

 if missing.

 Comsol, obviously, you need to license and install yourself.
-Versions from Comsol 5.1 onward are expected to work.
+Versions from Comsol 5.1 onward are expected to work, though only Comsol 5.5 and newer have been rigorously tested.
 A separate Java run-time environment is *not* required as Comsol ships with one already built in.

 On Linux and macOS, Comsol is expected to be found in its respective default location.
 On Windows, any custom install location is supported,